magento/knowledge-base/src/troubleshooting/general/adobe-commerce-244-update-composer.md

         }
     }
     ```
-After updating the `composer.json` file, run the `composer update` command and re-start the upgrade process.
+After updating the `composer.json` file, run the `composer update` command and restart the upgrade process.